-Eels: long and snakelike and slimy, they’re hard to love – unless, of course, they’re grilled and basted with a sweet sauce.
-Unagi is a signature dish in Japanese cuisine, and you’ve probably encountered it at least in sushi, but if you’re American it’s probably the only place you’ve had the chance to eat it.
-Strangely, though, even if you’re eating it in Japan, that unagi may actually have spent most of its life in North America.
-It’s part of a long story about the eel’s strange lifestyle and the bad news about its plummeting numbers.
+Eels: long and snakelike and slimy, they’re hard to love.
+Unless, of course, they’re grilled and basted with a sweet sauce.
+Unagi (鰻) is a signature dish in Japanese cuisine.
+You’ve probably encountered it at least in sushi.
+But if you’re American it’s probably the only place you’ve had the chance to eat it.
+It’s amazingly savory with a ticklish texture.
+Unagi done right will melt in your mouth.
+It’s even said the smoke coming from unagi on the grill is good enough to eat with rice.

 Unagi: Cooking and Legend

 The traditional preparation of unagi involves grilling the fillets over charcoal, while basting with a sweet unagi sauce made from soy sauce, mirin, and sugar.
 Of course there are regional differences.
 In Kanto (eastern Japan including Tokyo) the unagi is grilled, then steamed to get rid of excess fat, then grilled again.
 In Kansai (Kyoto, Osaka and the west) there’s no steaming.
 The unagi is grilled longer, making it crispier and chewier.

 There’s also a difference in how the unagi is prepared for cooking.
 This is attributed to cultural difference in the regions (Kansai and Kanto can’t get along).
 In Kanto, the eel is split open from the back rather than the stomach.
 Edo was the military capital, and the restauranteurs didn’t want to remind their samurai customers of seppuku, ritual suicide which involves stabbing yourself in the stomach.
 In Osaka, the eel are cut down the stomach, supposedly because people there are more open and frank, inclined to “spill their guts.”